 Some historians feel that the feathered serpent symbolized fertility and political structures within the Teotihuacan empire.
 Others group the feathered serpent as the god of vegetational renewal with two other deities: Tlaloc, the deity of rain, lightning, and thunder; and the Cave Goddess, the deity of motherhood, reproduction, and life.

 There was also a connection between Quetzalcoatl and the planet Venus, with the feathered serpent handling vegetational renewal and Venus as a sign of the beginning of the rainy season.
 Teotihuacan and the Mayan culture also both associated Quetzalcoatl with warfare.
 The Mayans also had feathered serpent deities of warfare, Kukulkan and Q'uq'umatz.

-There are high cliffs over the town to the north, 400-600m high.
+High cliffs loom over the town to the north, 400-600m high.
 Up the cliff 400m above the town is the 10m-high Pirámide de Tepoztéco, honoring Tepoztécatl, the Aztec god of harvest, fertility, and pulque.